tjtanjin/react-chatbotify-docs/docs/api/events.md

 Emitted after a message is injected into the chat.

 #### Note
-- Requires `settings.event.RcbPostInjectMessage` to be set to true.
+- Requires `settings.event.rcbPostInjectMessage` to be set to true.

 #### Data
 | Name      | Type      | Description                                                     |